-Responding to online reviews on sites like Facebook, Yelp, Google and TripAdvisor is extremely important to stay connected with your customers and protect your online reputation.
+Responding to online reviews on Facebook, Yelp, Google and TripAdvisor is extremely important for business owners to stay connected with their customers and protect their online reputation.

-However, many business owners have questions about responding to their reviews.
-They want to know how and when to respond, what tone to use with tricky, negative reviews and if managing their reviews is really worth their time.
+However, we know you have questions about responding to your reviews across platforms.
+You want to know how and when to respond, what tone to use when it comes to tricky, negative reviews and if managing your reviews is really worth your time.

-We’re here to answer those questions and more.
-Here are the best tips for responding to online reviews.
+We’ve got your back.
+Here are the best tips for responding to online reviews on social media and review sites.
 Start responding and start building relationships with your customers.

 Q: Do I really need to respond to all of my positive and negative reviews?